 With my pieces cut, I brought them inside and held them in place against the wall.

 I always take a lot of time lining up the pieces correctly before I shoot them on.
-I try to see the piece from multiple angles to be sure that it is lined up with the reveal mark, the edge of the jamb, and the stool line below.
+This is so I can see the piece from multiple angles.
+I want be sure that everything.
+This includes checking the reveal mark, the edge of the jamb, and the stool line below.

-I first shot the casings into place with a few 2″ brad nails through the outer edge of the casing.
-These brads should hit framing in the rough opening.
+First, I shot the casings into place with a few 2″ brad nails through the outer edge of the casing.
+These brads will almost always hit framing in the rough opening.

-With the casings secured to studs in the wall, the inner side of the casing can then be dealt with.
-I switched over to 1-1/4″ brad nails to, once again, avoid nails turning out of the jamb face.
+Next, with the casings secured to studs in the wall, I dealt with the inner side of the casing.
+Here, I switched over to 1-1/4″ brad nails.
+Once again, I wanted to avoid nails turning out through the jamb face.

-Lining up almost with the extreme edge of the casing piece, I then shot brad nails into the jamb edge, aiming away from the window sash at a shallow angle.
+I lined up almost with the extreme edge of the casing piece.
+Then I shot brad nails into the jamb edge, aiming away from the window sash at a shallow angle.

 You don’t need too many well-placed brad nails to hold a piece in place.
 Three or four up the jamb side, and three or four more up the framing side is often plenty.
 No use creating more nail holes than necessary!